 Laptops.
 We have now had some older laptops donated to school and Mr Pickup is busy clearing these and setting them up ready for children to utilise.
 If your family would benefit from the loan of one again, just ask.
 We have lent out iPads and laptops throughout this time and now have three more ready for after half –term.

 Pips We have maintained Pips for key workers throughout this time.
 We currently open at 8.00a.m.
-(We will upon full reopening return to 7.30a.m. however) but we are now doing hot teas again.
+(We will, upon full reopening, return to 7.30a.m. ) but we are now doing hot teas again.

 And finally…